 - Syntax: Discount Percentage (-25%)

 - You may only add one discount rate to a form

 - Percentage discounts are not supported on SuperCart forms

 - If you’re offering a fixed discount on the same form, both may not be selected at the same time

-Last but not least, FormSmarts now supports discount codes.
-With discount codes, the buyer will only get the fixed amount discount if they enter a valid coupon code.
+Last but not least, FormSmarts supports discount codes.
+With discount codes, the buyer only get the discount if they enter a valid coupon code on the form.

-- Try this example with the discount code FSCP-DEMO
+- Try this example with the discount code FSCP-DEMO1

-- Add a text box to your form selecting the data type Letters + Numbers
+- Add a text box to the form selecting the data type Letters + Numbers

 - Promo codes must start with FSCP- and may only contain alphanumeric characters and dash.